EveryInc/product-launch-video/README.md

 - **Storyboard first, code second.** The most expensive mistake is building 8 scenes you have to rewrite.
 - **Real UI copy only.** Screenshot the actual product and mirror what's there.
 Invented labels are the #1 tell of a video that feels fake.
 - **Multi-agent review catches what you stop seeing.** After 50 renders, you lose the ability to see the video.
 Four parallel critics don't have that problem.

-## Credits

-- Built on [Remotion](https://www.remotion.dev) — programmatic video in React
-- Workflow distilled from real product launches at [Every](https://every.to)
-- Research draws from [a16z Speedrun](https://a16z.com/speedrun/) on viral launch videos

-## License

-MIT